tiayyba/CYT180_Lab1/README.md

 Write a function named `greet_student` that:

-* Accepts a name as a parameter
+* Accepts a name as a parameter.
-* Prints a greeting message
+* Prints a greeting message.

-Call the function **at least twice** with different names.
+* Call the function **at least twice** with different names.
+* Take a screenshot and include it in the PDF under Task 7

 ---